ali-assar/SchoolAttendanceSystem/readme.md

 This system is designed to manage users and attendance records in a school.
 It includes functionalities for creating, updating, retrieving, and deleting users and attendance records.
 The system also supports authentication for securing routes, ensuring only authorized users have access to sensitive endpoints.

+Here is the updated section for **Authentication** in your Markdown file to match the current setup, which includes JWT-based authentication:

+---

 ## Authentication

-In this system, authentication ensures that only authorized individuals can add, modify, or delete user and attendance data.
-This protects the integrity of the system and ensures compliance with privacy standards.

-In this system, the admin role (username: `admin`, password: `admin`) has access to all routes.
-Non-admin users might be restricted based on their role, ensuring secure access management.
+The system uses **JWT (JSON Web Token)** authentication to secure the routes, ensuring that only authorized users can access or modify user and attendance data.
+The admin role (username: `admin`, password: `admin`) has full access to all routes.
+After logging in, a JWT token is issued, which must be included in the `Authorization` header for all subsequent requests to protected routes.

+### JWT Token Authentication Flow:

+1. **Login Endpoint**: Users must authenticate by providing valid credentials.
+A JWT token is generated upon successful login and must be used for any further requests to the system.
+2. **Authorization**: JWT tokens should be included in the `Authorization` header of requests to protected routes.
+The format is `Bearer <token>`.

+---

-### login Endpoints
+### Login Endpoint

-#### 1. login
+#### 1. Login
-**login** `POST login`
+- **Method**: `POST /login`
+- **Description**: Authenticates a user and provides a JWT token for subsequent requests.

 ##### Request Body:

 ```json